DicksonAnk/practice_repo/README.md

-A repo for practising all I learn in projects
+A repo for practising projects over and over again to get familiar with them.